4.1.3: Policy for the Use of Opioids for the Treatment of PainAdopted: Sep 1996 | Amended: Sep 2023

 The Board believes that a fundamental component of good medical practice includes the appropriate evaluation and management of pain.
-Responsibly prescribed opioid medications may help North Carolina licensees treat their patients’ pain safely and effectively, and improve their quality of life.
-It is the duty of any licensee prescribing opioid medications to be knowledgeable of both the therapeutic benefits, risks, and potential harm associated with opioid treatment.
+Responsibly prescribed opioid medications may help North Carolina licensees treat their patients’ pain safely and effectively, potentially improving their quality of life.
+It is the duty of any licensee prescribing opioid medications to be knowledgeable of both the therapeutic benefits, risks, and potential harm associated with opioid treatment as well as adjunctive or treatment alternatives to opioids for management of pain.
 The Board expects any licensee prescribing opioids for the treatment of pain to provide diagnoses, treatments, and medical record documentation that are consistent with the standard of care in North Carolina.
 The Board notes that a failure to provide opioid treatment consistent with the standard of care in North Carolina may subject a licensee to disciplinary action by the Board.

 In order to provide licensees with guidance that reflects the most current medical and scientific research and recommended practices, the Board previously adopted and endorsed the 2016 CDC Guideline for Prescribing Opioids for Chronic Pain (“2016 CDC Guideline”) written and maintained by the Center for Disease Control and Prevention (“CDC”).